2022 NHL Stanley Cup Final: Avalanche Hoist Title in Series Win Over Lightning

 The Colorado Avalanche buried the Tampa Bay Lightning 2-1 in Game 6 on Sunday to win the 2022 NHL Stanley Cup Final, ending Tampa Bay’s two-year streak of lifting the league’s most-prized trophy.

-Colorado came into the game with a 3-2 series lead but had suffered two straight losses after the Lightning struck twice to cut into the deficit, avoiding a sweep.
+Colorado came into the contest with a three-games-to-two series lead after failing to close out the Lightning at home in Game 5.

 Colorado entered the third period with a 9-1 record in this postseason when leading after two periods, and that dominant run extended to 10 with the win.
 Tampa Bay went about 10 minutes into the period without registering a shot and just couldn’t find the equalizer to force overtime.